ycpcs/cs402-spring2025/index.md

 * 10-18-23: Milestone 1 Presentations: Privilege Walk, Monday, 10-23-23; YCPHacks, Wednesday, 10-25-23; RevMetrix, Friday 10-27-23.

-* 1-29-24: All of the Project Milestone assignments and the Final Report assignment have been posted to the respective projects.
-Please review your project's assignment schedule for the assignment descriptions and the due dates.

-* 1-29-24: The due dates for each of your project's[Detailed Proposal and Design] (assign03)](./assign/assign03.html) have been posted.
-Check your respective project page for details.

-* 1-29-24: The due dates for your [Individual Proposal and Wish List (assign01)](./assign/assign01.html) have been posted.
-Check your respective project page for details.

 -->

+* 1-31-25: All of the Project Milestone assignments and the Final Report assignment have been posted.
+Please review the RevMetrix assignment schedule for the assignment descriptions and the due dates.

+* 1-31-25: The due dates for your project's [Detailed Proposal and Design] (assign03)](./assign/assign03.html) have been posted.
+Check the RevMetrix project page for details.

+* 1-31-25: The due dates for your [Individual Proposal and Wish List (assign01)](./assign/assign01.html) have been posted.
+Check the RevMetrix project page for details.

+* 1-27-25: The returning members of the RevMetrix team will give a full demo of the current state of the RevMetrix project on Friday, 1-31-25 for the benefit of the new members of the team, as well as to verify that the project is still in a working state after the semester break.

-* 1-27-25: CS402 meets on M-W-F from 12:00p to 1:30pp.
-The RevMetrix project team will meet on a weekly basis on Wednesdays in KEC 119 for stand ups, and assignment and Milestone presentations.
+* 1-27-25: CS402 meets on M-W-F from 12:00p to 1:30p.
+The RevMetrix project team will meet on a weekly basis on Wednesdays in KEC 119 for stand ups and assignment and Milestone presentations.
 The remaining two weekly class sessions are reserved for team project workdays in KEC 118 and/or KEC119.

 * 1-27-25: All students in CS402 will be meeting on the first day of class (Mon, 1-27-25) in KEC 119 to go over our expectations and requirements for the course.